kontenta/kontour/README.md

 Among others you'll find the `kontour.login`, `kontour.logout`, and `kontour.index` routes.
-If these routes are not to your liking there are configuration values you can set to change the url prefix or domain.
+If these routes are not to your liking there are configuration values you can set to change the url prefix or domain, or even turn them off completely.

 ## Configure Kontour in your Laravel project